MP2024/UWGD_2026/README.md

 ## 1. Data Extraction (Bash)

-The data extraction part is represented by a script workflow.sh.
+The data extraction part is represented by a script _workflow.sh_.
 To execute the script use: \
 `./workflow.sh`

 ### Workflow.sh